gep13-talks/CakeDemos/Demos/Demo 5 - Debugging.md

 ## VSCode

-* Click the Select Language Mode button, and select C#
 * Set a breakpoint somewhere in the build.cake file
 * Click F5
 * F10 through build script until at NuGet Pack Step